 Émilie Poirier, Montreal Festival du Nouveau Cinéma – Canada

-Montreal Festival du nouveau cinéma (FNC) champions the latest practices in cinema and new technology with an international program of over 300 films, multimedia installations, performances, conferences and events.
+Montreal Festival du nouveau cinéma (FNC) champions the latest practices in cinema and new technology with an international program of over 300 films, multimedia installations, performances, conferences and events. www.nouveaucinema.ca

 Nina Rodriguez, Guanajuato International Film Festival – Mexico

-The Guanajuato International Film Festival has placed itself as the most important platform for young filmmakers in Latin America.
+Over the past two decades, the Guanajuato International Film Festival has placed itself as the most important platform for young filmmakers in Latin America.
 Beginning in 1998 in San Miguel de Allende and Guanajuato City, GIFF offers an extensive selection of screenings, workshops, conferences and concerts that are free of charge for the audience.
 It’s also an essential destination for international film industry professionals for a wide variety of networking opportunities.

-Anna Trzebiatowska, Sundance Film Festival – USA
+Ania Trzebiatowska, Sundance Film Festival – USA